mlhartme/stool/README.md

 When invoked with one or more *key*s, the respective variables are printed.
 When invoked with one or more assignments, the respective variables are changed.

+Changing variables adjusts the Kubernetes workload, resulting new pods replacing old ones if necessary.

-Note that the `config` command is meant for temporary changes, e.g. to test if the configuration change fixes a problem.
+Note that the `config` command is meant for temporary changes, e.g. to test if a configuration change fixes a problem.
-All config changes get lost with when you publish a stage -- unless you repeat the modification in the arguments passed to publish.
+All config changes get lost with the next `publish` -- unless you repeat the modification in the publish arguments.

-Strings may contain `{}` to refer to the previous value.
+*str* may contain `{}` to refer to the previous value.
 You can use this, e.g., to append to a value:
 `sc config "metadataComment={} append this"`.

 If you want to set a variable to a string with spaces, you have to use quotes around the assignment.

-If you change a variables, your pods might restart to apply this change.

 Variables have a type: boolean, number, date, string, or list of strings.